Like many expeditions, the Gastric Balloon Weight Loss Programs have key stages which you will follow on your weight loss journey.

-Saline filled Balloons (Orbera and Reshape) – endoscopic placement of the gastric balloon takes approximately 20 to 30 minutes, after which patients are monitored by specialists in the recovery bay.
+Saline filled Balloons (Orbera) – endoscopic placement of the gastric balloon takes approximately 20 to 30 minutes, after which patients are monitored by specialists in the recovery bay.

 You will be lightly sedated while the deflated gastric balloon is inserted into your stomach through your mouth.
 Immediately following the placement of the balloon, it is filled with sterile saline.

 You will remain in the office under observation until your doctor discharges you into the care of another person.